Question Period Notes

 The Government published draft regulations to implement the oil and gas emissions cap in fall 2024.

 In December 2024, the Government of Canada published the final Clean Electricity Regulations.
-The Clean Electricity Regulations are an integral part of the Government of Canada’s Clean Electricity Strategy and puts the electricity sector on a path to net-zero by 2050.
+The Clean Electricity Regulations are an integral part of the Government of Canada’s Clean Electricity Strategy and, starting from 2035, puts the electricity sector on a path to net-zero by 2050.

 People in Canada are experiencing record-breaking climate events—from wildfires to extreme heatwaves to floods.
 Along with reducing the emissions that fuel climate change, we must also adapt to its resulting impacts.